Hemophilia at a Glance

 Living with Hemophilia

 Living with hemophilia as an adult or as a primary caregiver can present psychosocial, physical and financial challenges.
 These challenges affect everything from activities of daily living to treatment adherence and work productivity.
-Managing hemophilia has a substantial impact the patient and caregiver alike, including:
+Managing hemophilia has a substantial impact on the patient and caregiver alike.

-Currently there is no cure for hemophilia, but very effective treatments are available in the US, primarily involving acute care of bleeds when they occur (on-demand) and regular administration of prophylaxis of clotting factor or substitution therapy (a medication that acts as a substitute for clotting factor) to help prevent bleeds.
+Currently there is no cure for hemophilia, but very effective treatments are available in the US, primarily involving acute care of bleeds when they occur (on demand) and regular administration of prophylaxis of factor replacement therapy or substitution therapy (a medication that acts as a substitute for clotting factor) to help prevent bleeds.
 Generally, the goal of treatment is to decrease the frequency and severity of bleeding episodes and prevent complications related to bleeding.

 < Back Next >